hyperledger/besu-docs/docs/index.md

     ---

-    You can run Besu as an execution client on Ethereum Mainnet and Ethereum public testnets, such as Goerli and Sepolia.
+    Run Besu as an execution client on Ethereum Mainnet and Ethereum public testnets, such as Goerli and Sepolia.

     [:octicons-arrow-right-24: Get started](public-networks/index.md)